nyu-python-programming/course-material/content/etiquette.md

 #### You claim I didn\'t submit my assignment, but I did.
 Should I send you a screenshot of my submission?

-Why would you do this?
 Sending a screenshot is proof of nothing except, perhaps, a lack of critical thinking and lack of ability in image editing software like [Photoshop](https://knowledge.kitchen/:Category:Photoshop).